steemit/devportal-tutorials-js/tutorials/29_grant_active_permission/README.md

 This tutorial will take you through the process of checking a specific users' data, altering the array pertaining to the active `account_auths`, and then broadcasting the changes to the blockchain.
 Demo account information has been provided to assist with the tutorial.
 This tutorial has been set up for the `testnet` but can be easily be changed for `production`.

 Providing another user active permission for your account enables them to do fund transfers from your account.
 This can be usefull in setting up a secondary account(s) to manage funds for a main account or having a backup should you lose passwords for the main account.
+For a more in depth look at how the different authorities work you can read [THIS](https://steemit.com/steem/@good-karma/steem-multi-authority-permissions-and-how-active-authority-works-part-2-f158813ec0ec1) steemit post and follow the various links from there.

 ## Intro